Plot vs Theme: Difference and Comparison

 The word theme has been derived from the Latin language.
 It is a central message that the author wants to convey through the piece of writing.
 Every piece of writing that does, no matter how artificial, will have a theme.

 It is mainly told in a one-word or one sentence.
-The theme is generally what the reader or audience understands.
+The theme is what the reader or audience understands.

 Comparison Table